-4.7.4 Illicit Financial Flows (IFFs) and reduce corruption and bribery in all their forms In Lesotho, the fight against corruption is articulated under one of the seven pillars of Lesotho's National Strategic Development Plan (2012/13-2016/17), which is to "Promote Peace, Democratic Governance and Build Effective Institutions".
+4.7.4 Illicit Financial Flows (IFFs) and reduce corruption and bribery in all their forms ticulated under one of the seven pillars of Lesotho's National Strategic Development Plan (2012/13-2016/17), which is to "Promote Peace, Democratic Governance and Build Effective Institutions".
 In the latest Transparency International ranking on the Global Corruption Perception Index, Lesotho is ranked at 74 out of 183 countries.